Cascade filling system: Hydrogen storage

+The storage banks would comprise three tanks each, and filling would proceed based on filling to balancing pressure in order of the smallest positive difference between storage and vehicle tank until the vehicle tank is full.
+The storage banks would be fitted with a safety venting system to prevent overfilling, with additional high pressure bursting discs (8000psi) between the compressors and the storage units and vent to atmosphere at a safe distance from personnel and infrastructure.

 Arrangement of system

 The storage cylinders may be used independently in sequence using a portable transfer whip with a pressure gauge and manual bleed valve, to transfill the receiving cylinder until the appropriate fill pressure has been reached, or the storage cylinders may be connected to a manifold system and a filling control panel with one or more filling whips.

 Ideally, each storage cylinder has an independent connection to the filling panel with a contents pressure gauge and supply valve dedicated to that cylinder, and a filling gauge connected to the filling whip, so the operator can see at a glance the next higher storage cylinder pressure compared to the receiving cylinder pressure.

 The storage cylinders may be filled remotely and connected to the manifold by a flexible hose when in use, or maybe permanently connected and refilled by a compressor through a dedicated filling system, which may be automated or manually controlled.

 An over-pressure safety valve is usually installed inline between the compressor and the storage units to protect the cylinders from overfilling, and each cylinder may also be protected by a rupture disc.